stadtnavi/delay-prediction-service/README.md

 ### building

-[`build.sh`](build.sh) is designed to allow continuous deployments.
+[`scripts/build.sh`](scripts/build.sh) is designed to allow continuous deployments.
 Given the name and URL of a GTFS feed, it will generate all necessary data for `delay-prediction-service` to work.

 The following is an example with the [VVS feed](https://www.openvvs.de/dataset/gtfs-daten), cleaned up and served by [`gtfs.mfdz.de`](https://gtfs.mfdz.de).